-(a) External Space:
+a) External Space:

-- i.
-The use of any space external to a building for the conduct of any business activity such as fabrication, or manufacturing, or servicing of vehicles or equipment is prohibited. - ii.
-The outdoor storage of goods, materials, liquid, machinery, equipment or any other thing is prohibited, except where approved by the City pursuant to an application for development approval.
+- (i) The use of any space external to a building for the conduct of any business activity such as fabrication, or manufacturing, or servicing of vehicles or equipment is prohibited. - (ii) The outdoor storage of goods, materials, liquid, machinery, equipment or any other thing is prohibited, except where approved by the local government pursuant to an application or development approval.